roadwarriorslive/Pipulate/README.rst

 ****************************************

-Open the connection to the Google Sheet (as if it were a database) and copy a rectangular range in both the GSpread "cell_list" format and as a Pandas DataFrame.
+Open the connection to the Google Sheet (as if it were a database) and copy a rectangular range in both the GSpread cell_list format and as a Pandas DataFrame.
 This is setting the stage to pipulate, by creating two identical shapes, but of different types (one from GSpread and the other from Pandas)::